NexMirror/Kallithea/docs/setup.rst

 .. _Port:

-Port : required
+Port : optional
-    389 for un-encrypted LDAP, 636 for SSL-encrypted LDAP.
+    Defaults to 389 for PLAIN un-encrypted LDAP and START_TLS.
+    Defaults to 636 for LDAPS.

 .. _ldap_account: